drghirlanda/alex/Manual.md

 header followed by one data line per trial.
 The first columns replicate the Subjects.csv line for the particular subject.
 This is so that each line identifies all independent variables it pertains to (so called "long format" in statistical software).
+Another reason for including this information is that in this way you don't have to load it into your statistical software from other files.

-The other columns are as follows:
+The other columns of the data files are as follows:

- - Sex: subject sex
+ - Sex: subject sex (collected by alex at the start of experiments).

- - Age: subject sex
+ - Age: subject sex (ditto).

- - Phase: experimental phase the trial belongs to
+ - Phase: experimental phase the trial belongs to.

- - Trial: trial number within the phase
+ - Trial: trial number within the phase.

  - Stimulus: stimulus presented in the trial (one of those defined in the Stimulu.csv design file).